 Information we collect from you

 - Information you give us.
 This is information about you that you give us by filling in forms on a Canonical website or by corresponding with us by phone, e-mail or otherwise.
 When you correspond with us by phone, calls may be recorded for training and monitoring purposes.
 Canonical may also use third party providers for such services.
 It also includes information you provide when you register to use our site, your login information where provided on a site or make a purchase on our site.
-It may includes the following: first name, last name; company name; company size; industry; job title; level; phone number; email address; state or province and country.
+It may include the following: first name, last name; company name; company size; industry; job title; level; phone number; email address; state or province and country.

 - Information about your visit.
 This information includes the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time, timezone, your geolocation), items you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page.